Do You Need a New Jersey Municipal Court Attorney for a Criminal Mischief or Vandalism Matter?

 New Jersey Laws pertaining to Criminal Mischief are somewhat broad and intended to encompass a variety of property-damaging activities.
 The statute states that the following are considered acts of criminal mischief:

-- An individual purposely, knowingly or recklessly tampers with tangible property of another so as to endanger person or property, including the damaging or destroying of a rental premises by a tenant in retaliation for institution of eviction proceedings.
+- An individual purposely, knowingly, or recklessly tampers with tangible property of another so as to endanger person or property, including the damaging or destroying of a rental premises by a tenant in retaliation for the institution of eviction proceedings.

 As one can tell, the statute is extremely broad.
-It involves purposely or knowingly damaging another’s property, but also involves damaging another’s property while acting recklessly or negligently using fire, explosive, or other dangerous items.
-This means that one does not have to specifically intend to harm the property of another to be charged with Criminal Mischief if they are acting recklessly or negligently with dangerous equipment.
-The statute also encompasses damaging property of another to endanger a person or the property itself.
+It involves purposely or knowingly damaging another’s property, but also involves damaging another’s property while acting recklessly or negligently, using fire, explosive, or other dangerous items.
+This means that one does not have to intend to harm another’s property to be charged with Criminal Mischief if they are acting recklessly or negligently with dangerous equipment.
+The statute also encompasses damaging another’s property to endanger a person or the property itself.
 This particular part of the law is mainly geared towards tenants who retaliate against landlords for evicting them.
-Overall, the statute is very broad, enabling prosecutors to broadly charge defendants for acts in which the defendant damages the property of another.
+Overall, the statute is very broad, enabling prosecutors to charge defendants for acts that damage another’s property.

 Are All Criminal Mischief Cases Heard in Municipal Court?

-No. Similar to theft crimes, New Jersey law has different degrees of Criminal Mischief, depending on the seriousness of the crime.
+No. Similar to theft crimes, New Jersey law classifies Criminal Mischief into different degrees depending on the seriousness of the offense.
 Municipal Court is the home to the least serious of these crimes: those classified as disorderly persons offenses.
-Other more serious vandalism crimes, Second, Third, and Fourth Degree Criminal Mischief Crimes, are tried in New Jersey Superior Courts.
+Other, more serious, vandalism crimes, Second-, Third-, and Fourth-Degree Criminal Mischief, are tried in New Jersey Superior Courts.

 What Penalties Will Result from a Criminal Mischief Conviction in NJ Municipal Court?

-The significance of the penalties is determined by a number of factors under the discretion of the judge.
+The significance of the penalties is determined by a number of factors, at the judge’s discretion.
 Since each case has unique circumstances, the New Jersey legislature has elected to give the Judge the power to decide what sentence is appropriate.
-Some factors that a judge will look at are the seriousness of the crime, the criminal history of the defendant, and age of the defendant.
+Some factors that a judge will consider include the seriousness of the crime, the defendant’s criminal history, and the defendant’s age.
 There are numerous other factors that the judge may also consider, depending on the judge and your case.
 Please consult a knowledgeable Municipal Court Attorney for more information on sentencing factors.

 It is also important to note that a conviction of Criminal Mischief, as with any Municipal Court crime, will result in a permanent criminal record.
 This record can be accessed by employers, law enforcement, and other individuals.
 It can often harm your chances of getting a job, getting into school, or obtaining a professional license.
-For these reasons, it is important to try and avoid a criminal conviction on your criminal record at all costs.
-Hiring an experienced Municipal Court Attorney can assist you in avoiding a conviction or minimizing your sentence, helping ensure the best possible outcome in your case.
+For these reasons, it is important to avoid a criminal conviction on your record at all costs.
+Hiring an experienced Municipal Court Attorney can help you avoid a conviction or minimize your sentence, ensuring the best possible outcome in your case.

 Criminal Mischief charges may be a big deal.
 While the crime is often confusing, the implications resulting from a conviction are not and can be serious.
-It is important you seek the assistance of a qualified Municipal Court Attorney to represent you in your Criminal Mischief matter.
-Please call Fredrick P. Niemann, Esq., a knowledgeable NJ Municipal Court Attorney toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+It is important that you seek the assistance of a qualified Municipal Court Attorney to represent you in your Criminal Mischief matter.
+Please call Fredrick P. Niemann, Esq., a knowledgeable NJ Municipal Court Attorney at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
 He would be happy to discuss your case with you in strict confidence.